juntao/arenztopia/content/news/Issue 5.md

 by Owen Miyazoi

 Retail giant GD & Company announced previously that it would release a new card.
 The new card is called the *Platinum Prism* card and will be more prestigious than the other cards.

+## Exoplanet discovered
+by Tony Yuan

+A strange exoplanet was discovered by the recently launched Closed Lithoray Orbiter, or CLO.
+It is called CLO-1B and is in a system with at least 1 other planet.
+The system orbits around a star called CLO-5S.
+CLO-1B is an earth-sized planet theoretically capable of supporting life.
+Both the ASA and NASA are currently conducting extensive research into CLO-1B.

+## Obituary
+by Owen Miyazoi

+62-year old woman Parcelia Michelae was killed on Monday when a van managed by the delivery company Superfast LLC went out of control and slammed into her house´s facade as she was sitting in the parlor reading a book.
+The driver suffered major injuries and Mrs. Michelae died instantly.
+Superfast LLC issued a ¨sincere apology¨ and promised to ¨repay this family in full.¨ Call 650-288-6904 to show sympathy.

+## Poetry
+by Tony Yuan

+New Paris

+New Paris hit hard by
+the terrifying virus
+Dozens recovered.
+_thank you wikihow for teaching me how to write a haiku._